howesteve/elegua/README.md

 `preventChange : (()=> boolean|undefined) | undefined`

-This function allows setting a callback for preventing page changes from either clicking \<a\> links or using [`goto()`](goto).
+This function allows setting a callback for preventing exiting a page from either clicking \<a\> links or using [`goto()`](goto).
 If the callback function returns `true`, the link change will be blocked.
 If it returns anything else, it's allowed.
 For instance, for preventing going away from a form has been changed:

 ```ts
 preventChange(() => {